LeetLLM

 1base64_changed=True 2character_split_spells_show=True 3['base64', 'character_split', 'hypothetical', 'original', 'roleplay']

-Mutation output is useful only when the suite records where probes came from.
+A regression suite built from mutations is useful only when it records where probes came from.
 Split by attack family, not by random prompt row, so held-out results don't merely retest paraphrases of training attacks.

 red-team-family-split.py